Nicholas-Lin/CS-4501-project/README.md

 ## Our Project
 This Chrome extension presents users with information on the trackers that are collecting their data.
+This project was developed as part of CS 4501: Privacy in the Internet Age at UVA.
 ![Detailed View](https://github.com/Nicholas-Lin/CS-4501-project/blob/main/images/detailed_view.png)

 ### Installation